reactioncommerce/reaction-docs/developer/testing/react_testing.md

 **Shallow Rendering**

 Enzyme has the capability to shallow render our components.
 When a component is shallow rendered it is rendered only one level deep.
 Also it does not render to the actual DOM, it maintains a virtual representation of the DOM.
-So if the render function of your component contains children, those children wont actually be rendered.
+So if the render function of your component contains children, those children won't actually be rendered.
 Instead the virtual DOM representation will contain references to unrendered child components.

 - Allows us to test components in isolation, i.e. test parent components without worrying about children.
 - Its fast because there isn't much interaction with the actual DOM.